Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • Inca Trail

-The Inca Trail group tours can cost between US$ 700 and US$ 800.
-The government strictly regulates daily access to the Inca Trail, so these tours will always cost more than the Salkantay Trek tours.
-Consider an average of US$ 200 increase due to permits and porters.
-When booking an Inca Trail trek, you must take into account the following:
+A group tour of the Inca Trail typically costs between $700 to $800.
+The government strictly regulates daily access to the Inca Trail, so these tours are often more expensive than any Salkantay Trek tour.
+Consider an average increase of $200 for permits and porters.
+Before you book your Inca Trail trek, keep these additional tips for planning your budget:

 1. It is essential to know whether or not your trip includes a personal porter since some tour operators offer it as an add-on.
-Booking a trip with a company that provides personal porters is necessary.
+Booking a trip with a company that provides personal porters is a must.
 Otherwise, hiring one during the hike may be costly.

 2. Check if the company offers comprehensive transportation services.
 For example, some companies do not provide bus service from Machu Picchu to Aguas Calientes.
 A negative experience at the end of the tour might spoil the whole journey.